jcfreeman2/dbe/docs/schemaeditor.md

 ![view object context menu](schema-view-object-menu.png)

 Multiple views of the schema can be created by selecting the "+" button next to the view tabs.
+A tab can be renamed by selecting the 'Name View' button on the toolbar.

 The current schema diagram can be saved from the 'Save View' button on the toolbar or printed via the 'Print View' button.